aaryaniraula1/fastapi-redis-counter/README.md

 # Web Scraper UI

-A React + Vite frontend running in a Docker container and connected to a FastAPI backend.
+A React + Vite web scraper connected to a FastAPI backend and using Redis Queue (RQ) for background scraping jobs.

 ## Tech Stack